-Like Medieval serfs, airline passengers cannot access full legal system
+Like Medieval serfs, passengers cannot access full legal system for aviation consumer rights

 The airlines get to operate outside of the normal rules that every other customer service company faces.
 They do business free from the jurisdiction of the Federal Trade Commission (FTC).
 Kevin Mitchell, Chairman of the Business Travel Coalition (BTC), in his comments notes the painful airlines’ consumers rights reality of being caught in a consumer protection “no man’s land.”